sitegeist/Sitegeist.Borderland/README.md

 implemented) and stores the activated triggers a session cookie.
 Later on those stores presets are used transparently to display the content in the assigned dimension without modifying the public url.

+This should be used with care and the following aspects have to be taken into account:

+* Delivering different contents for the same URL basically breaks external caches.
+(The internal neos caches work fine)
+* Seo aspects have to be taken serious.
+Search engine might not like what you do.

 ### Authors & Sponsors

 * Martin Ficzel - ficzel@sitegeist.de